zwave-js/node-zwave-js/packages/zwave-js/zwave-js.api.md

     payload: Uint8Array;
 };

-// Warning: (ae-missing-release-tag) "createDefaultBehaviors" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public
-export function createDefaultMockControllerBehaviors(): MockControllerBehavior[];

-// Warning: (ae-missing-release-tag) "createDefaultBehaviors" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public
-export function createDefaultMockNodeBehaviors(): MockNodeBehavior[];

 export { DataRate }

 // Warning: (ae-missing-release-tag) "DateAndTime" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)